 There were boos and jeers.
 And a palpable sense of shock.
 Folk music’s dashing young prophet, it seemed, was forecasting a future that the purists found unbearable.

 Elijah Wald’s magnificent Dylan Goes Electric!
-Newport, Seeger, Dylan, and the Night that Split the Sixties, published in time for the 50th anniversary, attempts to place the occasion in its true cultural, political and historical context.
-Here are ten reasons why it mattered:
+Newport, Seeger, Dylan, and the Night that Split the Sixties (opens in new tab), published in 2015, attempted to place the occasion in its true cultural, political and historical context.
+Here are ten reasons why it mattered.

 1. Plugging in meant that Dylan effectively brought to an end the ‘60s folk revival.
 The purists’ horror at an electrified Dylan, the acoustic hero of the protest movement, meant that they were faced with a sudden dilemma: either go along with it or stay put.
 “The [Newport] Folk Festival lasted four more years,” says the festival’s co-founder George Wein, “but after that we were no longer ‘It’, we were no longer hip, we were no longer what was happening.
 We were just old-time folk singers.”